nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 ## Supported browsers

-* Microsoft Internet Explorer 9 and above (IE6 and IE7 were supported in versions prior to 3.60, IE8 was supported in versions prior to 4.10)
+* Microsoft Edge.
+Microsoft Internet Explorer 9 and above (IE6 and IE7 were supported in versions prior to 3.60, IE8 was supported in versions prior to 4.10)
 * Mozilla Firefox 2.0 and above
 * Google Chrome 1.x
 * Apple Safari 2.x